945 Madison Avenue: 2021–2024: Frick Madison

 The museum building reopened in March 2021 as the Frick Madison, a temporary gallery of the Frick Collection.
 Since 1935, the Frick had been situated at Henry Clay Frick House, five blocks south of the Breuer Building.
 However, due to a planned renovation, the museum was set to temporarily operate at 945 Madison for approximately two years.
 The Frick Collection was looking to open a temporary exhibit during its planned 2020s renovations and had sought the Guggenheim, which was only available for four months.
 The Metropolitan Museum of Art lent the Breuer Building instead; the Met had leased the building from the Whitney in a deal set to expire in 2023.

 The move was seen as remarkable, given that Henry Clay Frick's will stipulated that his purchases (about two-thirds of the museum's holdings) cannot be lent to any other institutions.
-The Frick Madison's opening became the first and potentially only time these works are being moved.
-The building housed the Frick's old masters collection, including 104 paintings, along with sculptures, vases, and clocks.
+The Frick Madison housed the Frick's old masters collection, including 104 paintings, along with sculptures, vases, and clocks.
 Dutch and Flemish paintings occupied the second floor, while Italian and Spanish works took up the third, along with Mughal carpets and Chinese porcelain.
 The fourth floor featured British and French works.
 The temporary museum was the second reported occurrence of non-Modern works exhibited in the Modernist Breuer building, after the Met Breuer's inaugural exhibit.
 The Breuer Building location allowed the Frick Collection to maintain visitorship, membership, and its public attention, rather than if it shuttered for two or more years.
 Most of the 1,500-piece collection of artwork was placed in storage in the Breuer Building, and about 300 were on display on the second through fourth floors.
+The building itself was nicknamed "the Frickney".

 The artwork was exhibited against stark dark gray walls, with most walls only holding one to two paintings; this contrasted with the ornate setting the paintings had inside the Frick House.
 There was no protective glass, nor any plaques or signs (a standard the Frick Collection held at its longtime home), save for the artist's name on some frames.
 Visitors were encouraged to use the museum's app to learn about the artworks in lieu of visible signage.
 There were no barriers and few display cases, allowing guests to see works unimpaired.
 Taller works were set low to the ground, giving an illusion of entering the scenes depicted.
 In April 2023, the Frick announced the Frick Madison would close the next year in preparation for the reopening of the Frick Mansion; the Frick Madison closed on March 3, 2024.